billeisenhauer/data-engineering/README.markdown

 1. Choose to Sign Up or Sign in through Google
 1. Upon sign in, you'll be redirected to the import page where you can import a file
 1. Uploads are processed asynchronously, so you'll have to refresh the page after the import to see the total

+Yes, I could have added some Javascript to auto-refresh a certain number of times so that you could have just sat and watched the page.
+Sorry, I didn't.